-This is forcing leading hypermarkets and grocery store operators to rethink their strategies.
-Most have, of course, offered online ordering, click-and-collect and doorstep delivery for years, but they’re now looking at new ways to offer safe, streamlined and contactless shopping and to replicate the digital experience in store.
+This is forcing leading supermarket, hypermarket, and convenience store operators to rethink their strategies.
+Most have, of course, offered online ordering, click-and-collect, and doorstep delivery for years.
+However, they’re now looking at new ways to offer safe, streamlined and contactless shopping and to replicate the digital experience in store.

 What offline is learning from online

 The success of eCommerce isn’t only due to sheer convenience; it’s driven by data.
 Marketeers, website developers and UX experts rely on deep conversion funnel metrics and heatmap analysis to reveal where and how the customer journey needs to be improved.

 Along with far lower overhead, this level of granular detail has always been one of an online seller’s biggest competitive advantages over brick-and-mortar stores.
 Rapid information provides the ability to offer the best customer experience.
 It’s also the key to earning higher profits, minimizing lost sales and maintaining a physical footprint in a rapidly changing landscape.

 Now cutting-edge technology is enabling leading retail networks and brands to harness a rich data stream that shows exactly how customers interact with their stores and products.

 Know more.
 Sell more.
 That’s the logic behind Vayyar’s 4D imaging radar technology for retail stores.
 Affordable, camera-free in-store sensors reveal a wealth of shopper insights.
 This 4D imaging radar retail sensor technology provides organizations with data that creates real-world versions of the most illuminating online analytics.